-Item 1: Business.
+Item 1.
+Business.

 Sonic Automotive, Inc. was incorporated in Delaware in 1997.
 We are one of the largest automotive retailers in the United States (as measured by total revenue).
-As of December 31, 2015, we operated 114 franchises in 13 states (representing 25 different brands of cars and light trucks) and 18 collision repair centers.
+As of December 31, 2016, we operated 116 franchises in 13 states (representing 25 different brands of cars and light trucks) and 18 collision repair centers.
 For management and operational reporting purposes, we group certain franchises together that share management and inventory (principally used vehicles) into "stores."
-As of December 31, 2015, we operated 96 franchised dealership stores and three EchoPark® stores.
-Our franchised dealerships provide comprehensive services including (1) sales of both new and used cars and light trucks; (2) sales of replacement parts and performance of vehicle maintenance, manufacturer warranty repairs, and paint and collision repair services (collectively, "Fixed Operations"); and (3) arrangement of extended warranties, service contracts, financing, insurance and other aftermarket products (collectively, "F&I") for our customers.
-EchoPark® provides the same services (excluding new vehicle sales) in unique stand-alone specialty retail locations.
+As of December 31, 2016, we operated 107 franchised dealership stores and five EchoPark[®] stores.

+Our franchised dealerships provide comprehensive services, including (1) sales of both new and used cars and light trucks; (2) sales of replacement parts and performance of vehicle maintenance, manufacturer warranty repairs, and paint and collision repair services (collectively, "Fixed Operations"); and (3) arrangement of extended warranties, service contracts, financing, insurance and other aftermarket products (collectively, "F&I") for our customers.